anidigits/anidigts-1/README.md

 # anidigts-1
-this is my first repositry
+this is my first repository